-In addition to her JD, Nicole earned a master’s degree in refugee studies at the University of Oxford, where she received the Gilbert Murray Trust Fellowship, which is awarded to a student pursuing United Nations-related research, and a bachelor’s degree from DePauw University, where she earned a full-tuition scholarship and a host of other awards.
+In addition to her JD, Hallett earned a master’s degree in refugee studies at the University of Oxford, where she received the Gilbert Murray Trust Fellowship, which is awarded to a student pursuing United Nations-related research, and a bachelor’s degree from DePauw University, where she earned a full-tuition scholarship and a host of other awards.

 After college graduation, she served as a Luce Scholar for the National Human Rights Commission of Korea in Seoul, where she worked as a human rights researcher and United Nations liaison.